MoVieDrive: Urban Scene Synthesis with Multi-Modal Multi-View Video Diffusion Transformer: Introduction

-\begin{itemize} \item {We propose the first work that exploits diverse conditioning inputs and a diffusion transformer model for multi-modal multi-view autonomous driving scene generation.
-This resolves the limitation of existing works and facilitates urban scene understanding in autonomous driving.} \item {We devise a unified multi-modal multi-view diffusion transformer model composed of modal-shared components and modal-specific components.
-This enables multi-modal multi-view urban scene generation in a unified model.} \end{itemize}
+\begin{itemize} \item {We propose a novel framework that exploits diverse conditioning inputs and a diffusion transformer model for multi-modal multi-view autonomous driving scene generation.
+This fills a gap left by existing methods.} \item {We introduce a novel unified multi-modal multi-view video diffusion transformer model composed of modal-shared components and modal-specific components model for urban scene video generation.} \item {We provide thorough experiments on real-world autonomous driving dataset and demonstrate the superiority of our approach over state-of-the-art methods.} \end{itemize}